 East Winds Inn Hotel- Gros Islet, Saint Lucia

-This magnificent Inn is spread over 12 acres of rolling green grass, and the rooms are actually cottages that dot the ‘countryside.’
-It is reached by a lane off the main west coast road, and its location gives the feeling of seclusion, but not loneliness.
-The open air lounge and pool are both flanked by thick foliage on all sides, giving a feeling of real connection with nature.
-In keeping with its spirit, the East Winds is comfortably removed from technology- the lounge, instead of being stuffed with TVs and such, is filled with shelves of books and cases of board games.
+The open-air lounge and pool are both flanks by thick foliage on sides, give a feel of connecting with nature.
+In keeping with its spirit, the East Winds is comfortably removing from technology- the lounge; instead of being stuffed with TVs and such, is filled with shelves of books and cases of board games.